In the Market vs. On the Market

 I’m going to consider your unique situation when it comes to selling your home, and create an approach to marketing your home that is tailored to your needs.

 Not only is it important to me to sell your house and maximize your profits, I also want to make this an enjoyable experience for you.
 I will do everything I can to help you with the process from start to finish.
-I will ensure understand your needs and the unique selling features of your home to make sure you are competitively placed in the market for success.

 We will take some professional photos of your house, and depending on the style and layout, we may do a drone/camera video of the inside or outside as well.
 Having your home staged well for the photos can make a huge difference in how quickly the home sells, as most people look at photos online before choosing to look at a property.
 This is how we introduce your property to the world!

 Once we have a signed the representation agreement, have settled on price and have taken photos and measurements, it’s time to officially get your home in the market!
 With permission, I will place a sign in your yard, make your listing live in our online MLS system, do an e-mail blast to 500+ REALTORS® letting them know your home is in the market, and promote your home online through co-operative company listings.